 - As part of the Harness Dickey Outreach Program, we also organize, spearhead, and sponsor events that support diversity in IP fields.
 This includes the IP Innovation Diversity Sprint Event that was held at the Michigan State University College of Law.

-- We are actively involved in organizations that promote and support diversity, a sampling of which includes: the National LGBT Bar Association; the Korean-American Intellectual Property Bar Association; National Asian Pacific American Bar Association; the Japanese Business Society of Detroit; and the Washington University in St. Louis School of Engineering Mentoring Collective.
-A number of attorneys are also involved in the Diversity Committee and/or women-focused programs for the American Intellectual Property Law Association.
+- We are actively involved in organizations that promote and support diversity, a sampling of which includes: the Japanese Business Society of Detroit; the Korean-American Intellectual Property Bar Association; National Asian Pacific American Bar Association; the National LGBT Bar Association; Northern Virginia Black Attorney’s Association; Old Dominion Bar Association; and the Washington University in St. Louis School of Engineering Mentoring Collective.
+A number of attorneys are also involved in the Diversity Committee and/or women-focused programs for the American Intellectual Property Law Association and the Intellectual Property Owners Association.

 - Harness Dickey is actively pursuing Mansfield Certification, which requires legal departments to consider at least 30% historically underrepresented lawyers for 60% or more of certain leadership roles and activities.